In 2019 there will be two Flying Finn Future Star Awards

 Place of residence: Lahti

-Career: 2016 first competitive drive at Lahti Rallisprint, 2018 Finnish Rally Championship for Young Drivers, first season in Finnish Rally Championship
+Career: 2016 first competitive drive at Lahti Rallisprint, 2018 Finnish Rally Championship for Young Drivers, 2019 Finnish Rally Champion in class SM3

-Car in Finnish Rally Championship series: Ford Fiesta R2
+Car in Finnish Rally Championship: Ford Fiesta R2

 Flying Finn Academy athlete (AKK’s national junior team of motorsport, Rookies group)